-The provincial governments are currently working to convert mining claims to a map designated cells which should mitigate this risk.
+The provincial governments are currently working to convert mining claims to map-designated cells, which may mitigate this risk.

 (i) Metal prices

 Even if the exploration programs of the Corporation are successful, some factors out of the Corporation's control may affect the marketing of the minerals found.
 World-wide supply and demand for metals determines metal prices which are affected by many factors including international, economic and political trends, inflation expectations, exchange rate fluctuations, interest rates, global and regional consumption levels, speculative activities and worldwide production levels.
 The effects of these factors cannot be precisely predicted.